Frequently Asked Questions

 You must submit a completed application for admission (usually completed online), a $35 application fee, a one- to two-page personal testimony, your high school transcript, SAT/ACT scores, completed academic reference and church reference forms, and if you’re transferring from another college or university, your college transcript.

-We have rolling admission, so you can apply any time.
-If you are applying for a particular scholarship with a December 1 deadline, your application for admission must also be complete by December 1.
+If you are applying for a particular scholarship with a November 15 deadline, your application for admission must also be complete by November 15.

 Yes.
 In fact, more than 90 percent of our students receive assistance in the form of scholarships, grants, student loans, and/or student employment programs.

 Two important first steps are to complete Covenant’s application for admission and the Free Application for Federal Student Aid (www.fafsa.ed.gov).
-Also visit our scholarships section to learn about the many individual scholarships and corresponding application deadlines.
+Also, visit our scholarships section to learn about our competitive scholarships and corresponding application deadlines.

-We offer academic, leadership, and music scholarships, among others.
-Particular scholarships that must be applied for include the Maclellan Scholarship, Leadership Scholarship, Community Development Scholarship, Cultural Diversity Scholarship, Donaldson Memorial Science Scholarship, Emerging Artist Scholarship, Future Teacher Scholarship, Wilberforce Scholarship, Computer Science Scholarship, and Genesis 1:28 Business Scholarship.
+We offer academic, leadership, and music scholarships.
+Particular scholarships that must be applied for include the Maclellan Scholarship, President's Scholarship, and Wilberforce Scholarship.

 At Covenant, why you learn something is every bit as important as what you learn.
 Here, you will learn to see God in every facet of your life, and you will be personally taught by acclaimed professors who could teach virtually anywhere in the world and choose to be here.

 We have a wide range of majors, minors, and pre-professional programs that span the spectrum of academic disciplines.
 Our most popular majors include English, history, education, business, and psychology.

 Covenant is consistently ranked among the top ten regional colleges in the South by U.S. News & World Report and is ranked among the top ten baccalaureate colleges in the nation by Washington Monthly.
 You will find our graduates at some of the world’s most prestigious graduate schools, including Cambridge, Harvard, and Princeton.